nokxs/iobroker-javascript-vs-code-extension/README.md

 the [ioBroker specific javascript functions](https://github.com/ioBroker/ioBroker.javascript/blob/master/docs/en/javascript.md).

 ### Script explorer
 The script explorer can be found in the activity bar behind the ioBroker logo.
 It shows all scripts, which are on the configured iobroker server.
+If the script content differs on the local disk from the remote version on the ioBroker server, a star (*) is shown next to the script name.

 Click on script to show its contents.
 If the script is not downloaded yet, only a preview is openend.